belko197/belko197/README.md

 - 👋 Hi, I’m @belko197
-- 👀 I’m interested in everything about technology.
+- 👀 I’m interested in everything about technology and languages.

 <!---
 belko197/belko197 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.